aevilla160/aevilla160/ReadMe.md

 I am Alex, a current undergraduate student at the University of California, Merced.

-My main research interests are in Collective Communication(MPI, NCCL), GPU Offloading and data paralellism.
+My main research interests are in Collective Communication(MPI, NCCL), GPU Offloading and data parallelism.

 ## Contact